-1.1.1 The requirements of this Part apply to equipment, arrangements and outfit of sea-going ships navigating in a displacement condition.
+1.1.1 The requirements of this Part of the Rules for the Classification and Construction of Sea-Going Ships1 apply to equipment, arrangements and outfit of sea-going ships navigating in a displacement condition.
 To hydrofoil boats, air cushion vehicles, hydrogliders and other similar ships, unless expressly provided otherwise below, the requirements of this Part are applicable to the extent that is practicable and reasonable.